OSA-Socks/Pac/README.md

 or

-- Navigate to `about:networking` and clear both the HTTP and DNS cache.
+- Navigate to `about:networking` to clear both the HTTP and DNS cache.

 ### On Chromium